duriam/enigma/README.md

 ### The species is not found

-This command has a name translatable, but the species was not found.
+This command has a translatable name, but the species was not found.

 ```bash
 $ ./transcribe Chatlhng